-Ferrari 312T - A car that has returned Scuderia to the top
+Ferrari 312T - The Car That Returned Scuderia to the Top

 The Ferrari 312T and its modified versions is a legendary Formula 1 car which won four Constructors’ Championship and the Drivers’ Championship titles from 1975 to 1979.